Small steps out of depression

 The reason small steps matter is not motivational.
 It is neurological.

-Depression affects the brain's reward and motivation systems.
-Large efforts rarely produce the return they would on a better day, which can deepen the sense that nothing works.
 Small actions are more likely to produce a faint but real sense of completion, and that faint signal is what the system needs to begin responding again.
 Each small thing done builds a slightly stronger foundation for the next.
+The constraint is depletion, and small steps are how the system begins to refuel.

 Lower the bar on purpose